 While a whopping 82 percent of finance and accounting managers list operational analysis as one of the top three tech skills important to the employer’s success, the talent gap for this big data skill matches data mining at 28 percent.

-Find out the starting salaries for big data jobs in your area: Download Robert Half’s Salary Guide for Accounting and Finance.
+Find out the starting salaries for big data jobs in your area: Download the 2018 Robert Half Salary Guide.

 Top 3 soft skills